-4. Improved Sleep;
+4. Improved Sleep:

 Masturbation can help to relieve symptoms of insomnia, but more importantly, improve quality of sleep in the long run thanks to its psychological and emotional benefits!

 In emotional and mental terms the benefits are just as wide-spread and tantalising.
-Effective masturbation can contribute to stable moods, an improved self-image, generally raised happiness due to an improved relationship with your body, and greater sexual satisfaction in your personal relationships, too.
+Effective masturbation can contribute to stable moods, an improved self-image, and generally raised levels happiness due to an improved relationship with your body, and greater sexual satisfaction in your personal relationships, too.
 After all, knowing what you like can only help you to inform your partner (of course, you need to communicate what you learn to your partner, but that's a discussion for another day).

 So, with all that in mind, how do you do the solo tango with any degree of skill?
 I have a few tips that might help you there.

 Getting Off Good

 The truth is that everyone is different, and so no-one can tell you exactly what will work for you.
 However, you should listen to what people have to tell you about how you can learn what does work for you.

 Learning what you like is a steady process, but it begins with relaxation and time; you need to find somewhere that you feel safe, get it to a comfortable temperature, and generally set yourself up for comfort and relaxation.
 Next, you should set about getting yourself in the mood; whether this means porn, literature, or just thinking about something (or someone) in particular for a while is up to you.